Ford F53 Kingpin Wear Limits: Complete 2003 RV Chassis Inspection Guide

 The Quick Fix

-Ford recommends replacement if there's any noticeable play that affects steering feel or causes wandering.
+With camping season approaching, kingpin wear is the #1 issue that leaves RV owners stranded on the roadside with dangerous steering problems.
 Since you've noticed play after recent brake work, this is a safety-critical issue that needs immediate attention.
 To confirm it's kingpin play versus other front-end components: check for play at the spindle-to-axle connection specifically, as opposed to tie rod ends (steering linkage) or wheel bearing issues (wheel hub movement).

 - Normal wear over time: With 20+ years and likely high mileage, wear is expected